TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 ```

+**Note:**
-<b>Note</b>: No netif instance creation or TAP application is required on RTOS and Linux client respectively when VEPA is enabled on EthFw.
+-# No netif instance creation or TAP application is required on RTOS and Linux client respectively when VEPA is enabled on EthFw.

+-# When VEPA is enabled, checksum offload is disabled due to hardware Errata i2444
+(Multihost Checksum Issue).
+Checksum is validated and computed in software.

 [Back To Top](@ref ethfw_c_ug_top)